 Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Hydrogen-The Next Stage of the Green Energy Revolution Plug Power (PLUG) Cummings (CMI) Defiance Next Gen Hydrogen ETF (HDRO) Hydrogen has long been touted as a source of cleaner fuel for transportation and commercial uses.
 But it has always seemed like the decades-long play that just needs a little more technology or a breakthrough process to truly realize its untapped potential.
 But, over the past several months I've been digging into this space, and it started to make more sense from an investment perspective.
 I quickly realized just how much opportunity is at stake and why this moment in time is pivotal to the hydrogen development cycle.
-9/21/2021 PLUG: -53.80% CMI: 15.88% HDRO: -52.72% SPY: -10.05% Buying Opportunities in "New Tech" Idea 1: Winning Streaming Wars (ROKU/SPOT) Idea 2: Next Evolution in Genetics (NVTA/CRSP) Idea 3: Future of Money (Z/COIN) Idea 4: Work from Anywhere (ZM) Tech companies in the fields of robotics, fintech, biotech, clean tech, electric vehicles, cryptocurrencies, etc. have seen steep declines from the highs this year.
+9/21/2021 PLUG: -44.86% CMI: 15.95% HDRO: -47.95% SPY: -7.83% Buying Opportunities in "New Tech" Idea 1: Winning Streaming Wars (ROKU/SPOT) Idea 2: Next Evolution in Genetics (NVTA/CRSP) Idea 3: Future of Money (Z/COIN) Idea 4: Work from Anywhere (ZM) Tech companies in the fields of robotics, fintech, biotech, clean tech, electric vehicles, cryptocurrencies, etc. have seen steep declines from the highs this year.
 With some of these stocks down more than 55% from the highs, they are now trading at far more attractive valuations than they have in years (and this is even more true following the weakness in the tech sector over the past week!)
-As such, we wanted to produce an Alpha issue that identifies potential opportunities in this "New Tech" space, as given the declines and the growth potential of some of these firms, the risk is now worth the reward for longer-term focused investors: 10/05/2021 ROKU: -87.76% SPOT: -66.23% NVTA: -93.32% CRSP: -59.12% Z: -62.03% COIN: -86.15% ZM: -74.42% SPY: -9.93% Tapping the Wisdom of Financial Celebrity DoubleLine Total Return Fund (DBLTX) DoubleLine Shiller Enhanced CAPE (DSEEX) Guggenheim Total Return Bond Fund Institutional Class (GIBIX).
+As such, we wanted to produce an Alpha issue that identifies potential opportunities in this "New Tech" space, as given the declines and the growth potential of some of these firms, the risk is now worth the reward for longer-term focused investors: 10/05/2021 ROKU: -84.74% SPOT: -61.83% NVTA: -92.19% CRSP: -53.33% Z: -54.62% COIN: -83.63% ZM: -71.98% SPY: -7.72% Tapping the Wisdom of Financial Celebrity DoubleLine Total Return Fund (DBLTX) DoubleLine Shiller Enhanced CAPE (DSEEX) Guggenheim Total Return Bond Fund Institutional Class (GIBIX).
 Guggenheim Strategic Opportunities Fund (GOF) WisdomTree U.S. Quality Dividend Growth Fund (DGRW), WisdomTree Emerging Markets es State-Owned Enterprises Fund (XSOE).
-O'Shares U.S. Quality Dividend ETF (OUSA) O'Shares Global Internet Giants ETF (OGIG) The dual goal of Sevens Report Alpha is to 1) Furnish you with interesting investment ideas and strategies you can share with clients and prospects and 2) Identify funds and ETFs that can outperform, so with that dual goal in mind we analyzed the fund offerings of some of the most well-known "Market Mavens" that appear in the financial media so that you can turn any mention of these celebrities into an opportunity to impress clients with your knowledge, and possibly find an actionable investment idea.
-After a thorough search, we found four of these "Mavens" that had funds or ETFs that: 1, Could be attractive to clients and 2.
-Consistently beat the market.
-The four "Mavens" we profiled were: Jeffrey Gundlach (Doubleline Capital), Scott Minerd (Guggenheim Investments), Jeremy Siegel (WisdomTree), and Kevin O'Leary (O'Shares).
-In today's issue, profile two funds from each "Maven."
-10/19/2021 DBLTX: -11.59% DSEEX: -21.07% GIBIX: -14.35% GOF: -11.75% DGRW: 1.45% XSOE: -28.66% OUSA: -1.09% OGIG: -58.56% SPY: -13.47%
+O'Shares U.S. Quality Dividend ETF (OUSA) O'Shares Global Internet Giants ETF (OGIG) you with interesting investment ideas and strategies you can share with clients and prospects and 2) Identify funds and ETFs that can outperform, so with that dual goal in mind we analyzed the fund offerings of some of the most well-known "Market Mavens" that appear in the financial media so that you can turn any mention of these celebrities into an opportunity to impress clients with your knowledge, and possibly find 10/19/2021 DBLTX: -10.58% DSEEX: -19.25% GIBIX: -12.95% GOF: -7.55% DGRW: 3.29% XSOE: -24.57% OUSA: 0.70% OGIG: -56.87% SPY: -11.25%